How to audit an ISO 27001 Toolkit

 Challenge: Management review not conducted or inadequate.

-Solution: Review management review minutes and interview top management. - Review Continual Improvement
+Solution: Review management review minutes and interview top management.
+How to audit an ISO 27001 Toolkit - audit the internal audit and management review

 Assess the organisation’s approach to continual improvement of the ISMS.
 Are they actively looking for ways to improve the system and are they implementing changes effectively?